plone/plone.api/docs/contribute/develop.md

 Un-documented code is broken code.
 :::

-For every feature you add to the codebase you should also add documentation for it to `docs/`.
+For every feature you add to the codebase, you should also add documentation for it to `docs/`.

 After adding or modifying documentation, run `tox -e plone6docs` to re-generate your documentation.

-Publicly available documentation on <https://6.dev-docs.plone.org/plone.api/> is automatically generated from these source files, periodically.
+Publicly available documentation on [6.dev-docs.plone.org/plone.api](https://6.dev-docs.plone.org/plone.api) is automatically generated from these source files, periodically.
-So when you push changes to master on GitHub you should soon be able to see them published on `api.plone.org`.
+So when you push changes to master on GitHub you should soon be able to see them published on [6.dev-docs.plone.org/plone.api](https://6.dev-docs.plone.org/plone.api).

-Read the [reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/) to brush up on your `reST` skills.
+Read the [General Guide to Writing Documentation](https://6.dev-docs.plone.org/contributing/writing-docs-guide.html) to brush up on your `MyST` skills.

 Example: